Supervision

 The Multidimensional Inventory of Religious/Spiritual Well-Being (MI-RWSB) was developed within the framework of empirical psychology of religion in interdisciplinary cooperation (clinical psychology, religious studies, and pastoral theology) and has since been included in numerous studies on the connection between Religious/Spiritual Well-Being (RSWB) and mental health in different (clinical/non-clinical) samples.
 Norm values have been presented for the general Austrian population, and the questionnaire has already been translated into various languages.
 The measure is in constant development.
 This gives rise to numerous further questions, such as the creation of new language versions (translations) of the scale, the use of the RSWB-dimensions in the context of various psychometric and biometric parameters, or the change in the RWSB-dimensions due to different psychotherapy/body therapy interventions (e.g., Mindfulness training or Yoga).
 In order to work on such a topic as part of an empirical-quantitative approach in psychology of religion, a solid basic knowledge of statistics (e.g., Bachelor in psychology) is required.
 A theoretical study regarding the RSB concept or a more in-depth empirical-qualitative approach would also be possible.

-Sociological questions of religion
+Sociological Questions of Religion

 I supervise theses that deal with sociological issues of religion and the relationship between religion and society.
 This includes both literature reviews, for example, dealing with the classics of sociology of religion, and more empirically oriented topics.
 Some of the topics that I am currently working on in this area include the development of Islamic communities in Austria, trends in the religiosity of young people, changes in religious beliefs in times of secularization, etc.